MitkoDG/MitkoDG/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning "React"
 - 💞️ I’m looking to collaborate on any kind of project.
-- Just finished the "JS Web" level at “SoftUni” and I am about to continue with the next course "JS Back-End".
+- Just finished the "JS Web" module at “SoftUni” and I am about to continue with the next course "JS Back-End".
 At the same time I am doing the "React" on Udemy website.

 **Links to projects I have worked on:**
 - [ToDo App](https://github.com/MitkoDG/ddg-todo-react-app)